espressif/esp-matter/examples/bridge_apps/esp_rainmaker_bridge/README.md

 ### 2.4 Control the bulb with chip-tool

-Now you can control the Rainmaker device using the chip tool.
+Now you can control the Rainmaker device using chip-tool.

 ```
 ./chip-tool onoff toggle 0x1234 0x2